sukoneck/resume/index.md

  * Formal mentor of five junior resources with a focus on career progression, technical development, and professional growth
  * Informed cloud strategies for multiple companies.
 Developed a tool to recommend app hosting models and report on risk and reward
  * Provided actionable recommendations to improve the security posture of a leading healthcare insurer by evaluating their security tools
- * Expanded team capabilities by spearheading proof of concepts for container orchestrators and server migration tools.<br>
+ * Expanded team capabilities by spearheading proof of concepts for container orchestrators and server migration tools<br>

 <!--
  * Awarded the west coast offices' Consultant of the Year and selected for a mentorship program with executive leadership